grafana/metrictank/docs/quick-start-docker.md

 In the metrics tab you should see a bunch of metrics already in the root hierarchy:

 * `service_is_statsdaemon`: statsdaemon's own internal metrics which it sends to metrictank's carbon port.
-* `metrictank`: internal stats reported by metrictank
+* `metrictank`: internal stats reported by Grafana Metrictank
 * `stats`: metrics aggregated by statsdaemon and sent into metrictank every second.
 Will only show up if something actually sends metrics into statsdaemon (e.g. if graphite receives requests directly, you send stats to statsdaemon, etc)